SATs Results 2022: What You Need To Know

-Naturally, children will want to know their scores, and remember that schools are legally required to provide a written report which includes results of national curriculum tests (including the scaled score and measure of if they have met the expected standard or not) alongside teacher assessment judgements.
+Naturally, children will want to know their scores.
+Remember that schools are legally required to provide a written report, which includes results of national curriculum tests (including the scaled score and measure of if they have met the expected standard or not) alongside teacher assessment judgements.

 It is also a legal requirement that you provide enough time for parents to have the opportunity to discuss the results if they wish.

 What else can you do for your Year 6 pupils?